PrimeTimeTran/next-blog/data/blog/overthewire-natas.md

 date: '2023-04-19'
 tags: ['Info Sec', 'Linux']
 draft: false
-summary: 'Walkthrough of each level of Over the Wire's Natas series.
-It's a game which helps players master web server vulnerabilities testing'
+summary: "Walkthrough of each level of Over the Wire's Natas series.
+Its a game which helps players master web server vulnerabilities testing"
 bibliography: references-data.bib
-canonicalUrl:
+layout: PostSimple
 ---

 ## Level 0